appcontainers/centos/7/readme.md

    `docker build -t build/centos .`

-># Building the image from the Dockerfile:

-   `docker build -t build/ubuntu .`

 ># Packaging the final image

 Because we want to make this image as light weight as possible in terms of size, the image is flattened in order to remove the docker build tree, removing any intermediary build containers from the image.
 In order to remove the reversion history, the image needs to be ran, and then exported/imported.
 Note that just saving the image will not remove the revision history, In order to remove the revision history, the running container must be exported and then re-imported.